The Three Lives of Thomasina: Plot

 The townspeople are disappointed by MacDhui's lack of compassion, so they begin taking their sick pets to Lori instead.
 MacDhui visits Lori with the intention of confronting her for stealing his business, but instead they both realize that they each have half of what is needed to treat sick animals: he has the science and surgical knowledge; she has the love and compassion.
 By working together, they are able to save a badger whose right rear leg has been injured by a trap.

 As Thomasina's memory is slowly returning, she realizes she misses something very important, but she cannot recall what.
 She remembers the way back home, but does not recognize Mary, who chases her into a rainstorm.
-Thomasina returns to the safety of Lori's cabin in the woods.
+Thomasina returns to the safety of Lori's shack in the woods.
 Mary contracts pneumonia, and her father finds her lying on the street in the rain.

 A Romani group sets up camp in town and opens their travelling circus.
 When MacDhui and Lori discover the Romani have been abusing their performing animals (for instance, a dancing Asiatic black bear), they visit the circus.
 Their attempt at discussion leads to a fight and, eventually, a fire.
 The police arrest the proprietors for animal cruelty.

 MacDhui prays for the first time in four years that God will somehow cure his daughter.
 Off in the glen, a lightning bolt strikes a tree next to Thomasina, and her memory is suddenly restored.
 Thomasina returns to the MacDhui home.
 MacDhui places her in his daughter's arms, and this restores Mary's will to live — as well as her love for her father.
 Lori's love has changed MacDhui.
 They make a perfect veterinary team, and they soon marry.
 Thomasina begins her third life with all of them together.